Sanchari Banerjee

 Amos Jeng

-My research interests concern how students learn by interacting and communicating with one another in educational settings.
-I am especially interested in placing these behaviors in a cultural context for minority student populations that are traditionally underrepresented in schools and existing education research.
-I currently work with Prof. Michelle Perry to understand and improve students’ experiences with help-seeking and help-giving in online STEM courses.
+My research interests concern how students of diverse socio-cultural backgrounds develop connections and support one another in higher education settings.
+I am especially interested in using a combination of quantitative and qualitative methods to examine how interactive learning behaviors such as help-seeking and help-giving emerge from one's socio-cultural context.
+I currently work with Prof. Michelle Perry to understand and improve students’ experiences with help-seeking and help-giving in introductory STEM courses.

 Taiylor Rayford